Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 22.24.45 UTC
+- WIB: Minggu, 29 September 2024 23.29.08 UTC
-- WITA: Minggu, 29 September 2024 23.24.45 UTC
+- WITA: Senin, 30 September 2024 00.29.08 UTC
-- WIT: Senin, 30 September 2024 00.24.45 UTC
+- WIT: Senin, 30 September 2024 01.29.08 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature